Get Superior Composite Decoding from an External Decoder

 2. Select passthrough mode on the RetroTink so that it outputs 240p instead of scaling it to a different resolution.
 For the 2X-Mini, "press and hold the filter button for more than 1 second and release to toggle between pass-thru and Line2x"[3].
 For the 2X-Pro, set the MODE switch to 'Pass'.
 For scalers with an on-screen menu, select passthrough/240p as the output mode in the menu system.

 3. Set the comb filter option on the RetroTink to 'Retro' (or notch).
 This is a physical switch on the 2X-Mini and 2X-Pro.
 It is a menu option on the 5X-Pro and 4K.
-This setting yields the least amount of artifacting for the Genesis/Mega Drive. (some other systems may see gains from the other comb options)
+This setting yields the least amount of artifacting for the Genesis/Mega Drive and 240p content in general.

 s-l1600